endoflife-date/endoflife.date/products/oraclelinux.md

 ---

-> [Oracle Linux](https://www.oracle.com/linux/) is an Open Source, free RHEL derivative developed by Oracle.
+> [Oracle Linux](https://www.oracle.com/linux/) is an Open Source, free RHEL derivative developed by Oracle to be 100% application binary compatible alternative to Red Hat Enterprise Linux.

 ## Differences with Upstream RHEL: